1971 thru 1976 DKR

 Starters Don Burrisk and Joey Aboussie are hurt and cannot play in the OU game, so Royal decides to move Raymond Clayborn to the offense.
 The media reports this change, and Royal is angry and closes practices for the first time since 1970.

-Texas changes their defense secondary from 3-man to a four-deep secondary to reduce the threat of the deep pass for a touchdown.
+Texas is changing its defensive secondary from a three-man alignment to a four-deep secondary in order to reduce the threat of deep touchdown passes.

 All SWC Longhorns include Campbell, Simmons, Wilcox, Shearer, Hamilton, and Clayborn